ajstack22/SmilePile/atlas/README.md

 ### Documentation (The Wisdom)
 ```
 docs/
+├── AGENT_WORKFLOW.md          # Complete agent orchestration guide 🆕
 ├── WORKFLOW_USAGE.md          # How to use the workflow
 ├── ATLAS_SUCCESS_PATTERNS.md  # Proven patterns from production
 └── README.md                  # This file
 ```

 ### Examples (The Implementation)